It’s common knowledge that living things require energy from food to survive.

 - There are two types of cellular respiration, aerobic or anaerobic—that is, with or without oxygen.
 Remember which is which by knowing that aero– is from the Greek meaning “air,” while an– means “without”

 - Remember the word ‘chemiosmosis’ by remembering that it’s a mash up of chemical and osmosis, because it is a fancy way of saying ions move across a membrane

 5. Use virtual lab simulations

 A unique way to teach cellular respiration is through a virtual laboratory simulation.
 At Labster, we’re dedicated to delivering fully interactive advanced laboratory simulations that utilize gamification elements like storytelling and scoring systems, inside an immersive and engaging 3D universe.

-We have just released a brand-new Labster 2.0 cellular respiration simulation that allows students to learn about cellular respiration through active, inquiry-based learning.
-They will go on a mission to help some street basketball players understand how the food they eat gets converted to energy.
+Check out the Labster 2.0 cellular respiration simulation that allows students to learn about cellular respiration through active, inquiry-based learning.
+In the simulation, students will go on a mission to help some street basketball players understand how the food they eat gets converted to energy.